IELTS Cue Card Sample 4 - A journey you went on

 - The weather was comfortable and there was no interruption on the way.

-- You had friends with you and you enjoyed their company as well as the vehicles.
+- You had friends with you and you enjoyed their company.

 - This was not a typical journey that you usually take.

 - The natural beauty surrounding the roads was charming.

 - You observed a few different customs and cultural aspects there.